MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-cross-cutting-issues.md

 ### Recommendations

-- Align with Azure engineering roadmaps and regional roll out plans.
+- Align with Azure engineering roadmaps and regional rollout plans.
 - Unblock with preview services or by taking dependencies on the Azure platform roadmap.
 - Only take a dependency on committed services and features; validate roadmap dependencies with Microsoft engineering product groups.